-Best Treadmill for Home Use – Top 5 Fittest Review for Feb.
+Best Treadmill for Home Review – Top 5 Fittest List for Mar.
 2017

 Treadmills were the world’s best selling home fitness equipment for many years, and for a good reason.
 After all, if you got tired of using the machine or moved on to some other type of workout equipment, you could always do what many others have done – use it to hang your clothes.

 But treadmills still give you the most effective cardio workout for losing weight, as long as there aren’t shirts hanging on the machine.
 After all, as so many experts will tell you, the best piece of home workout equipment is the one that you’ll actually use.

 If you are just getting started with treadmill shopping then please read our complete treadmill buying guide.

 Here are our top 5 best treadmills for home use.

 When you’re pretty sure you’re not going to end up buying a treadmill to eventually become a very expensive storage rack, the C 1650 is a terrific choice.
 Nordic Track is well-known for the sturdy construction and thoughtful design of its exercise equipment, and this machine is another great example.

 The C 1650 has one of the largest collections of workout programs you’ll find on a moderately-priced treadmill (and yes, if you haven’t been shopping for a while, $1000-$2000 is considered moderate these days).
 There are 34 different built-in programs, each designed by a personal trainer; if you choose the optional iFit subscription, you can tie in to an unlimited number of online, “real-life” routes in conjunction with Google Maps. iFit also lets you easily track your workout and progress.